pkosciak/workspace/readme.md

 define('DB_HOST', 'mysql8'); // Use the container name for MySQL 8.0
 ```

 You can also set up each project with its own MySQL instance if specific configurations are needed.
 Ensure to use a unique port number (set up inside the `.env` file).
-If using a predefined MySQL configuration, your project’s MySQL instance container should be named `projectname-mysql`.
+If using a predefined MySQL configuration, your project’s MySQL instance container should be named `APP_NAME-mysql` - where APP_NAME is taken from the `.env` file.

 For the project's MySQL instance, data is stored inside the `[project catalog]/.docker/mysql/data` directory.